Jakko Jakszyk: Solo artist, art rock journeyman, and radio documentarian (1994–1999)

 The Road to Ballina was broadcast on BBC Radio 3 in December 1996, and Resurgence released a shorter and compressed version on CD in early 1997.
 This was the first of Jakszyk's albums to be credited to "Jakko M. Jakszyk", and he would release all of his future solo work under that name.

-In March 1999, BBC Radio 3 broadcast a second Jakko radio piece called The Church of Lanza, which used many of the same techniques as The Road to Ballina.
+In March 1999, BBC Radio 3 broadcast a second Jakszyk radio piece called The Church of Lanza, which used many of the same techniques as The Road to Ballina.
 The piece dealt with the nature of fame and celebrity, focussing on "the deification of stars who die young", and used the life of Mario Lanza as its focal point.
 The piece incurred the wrath of a number of outraged Mario Lanza fans and, unlike The Road to Ballina, was not released on album.

 During this period, Jakszyk continued to work as a guest and collaborator.
 Between 1994 and 1999 he contributed to albums by Akiko Kobayashi (Under the Monkey Puzzle Tree), Peter Blegvad (Just Woke Up), Gavin Harrison (Sanity & Gravity), Pip Pyle (7 Year Itch), Saro Cosentino (Ones and Zeros), and Richard Barbieri (Indigo Falls).

-A particularly notable Jakko guest effort was his contribution to Mick Karn's 1996 album The Tooth Mother.
+A particularly notable Jakszyk guest effort was his contribution to Mick Karn's 1996 album The Tooth Mother.
 While providing guitar, keyboards and flute, he also played saxophone, shawm and the Indian bowed dilruba.